This information explains carpal tunnel syndrome, some of its common causes, and how it can be treated.

 - Acromegaly (a disease that makes some bones get much larger than usual)

-You may have just one, a few, or many symptoms of carpal tunnel syndrome, and your symptoms can change over time.
-Common symptoms include:
+You may have just 1, some, or many symptoms of carpal tunnel syndrome.
+Your symptoms can change over time.

 - Not being able to make a fist